vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `-u`

-The username for the ESXi host or vCenter Server instance on which you are installing vSphere Integrated containers.
+The username for the ESXi host or vCenter Server instance on which you are installing vSphere Integrated Containers Engine.

-If you are deploying vSphere Integrated Containers on vCenter Server, specify a username for an account that has the Administrator role on that vCenter Server.
+If you are deploying vSphere Integrated Containers Engine on vCenter Server, specify a username for an account that has the Administrator role on that vCenter Server.

 <pre>--user <i>esxi_or_vcenter_server_username</i></pre>